vdmitriyev/gogitstats/README.md

 * `--mainbranch` - Name of the 'main' branch for merge-base (default "main")
 * `--groupby` -  Group git log date by 'week' or 'month' (default "month")

+**NOTE:** In order to fetch history of remote git branches, they must be pulled into local repository.

 ## Run with Go

 1. Install Go: